Joy879/weather_project/README.md

 ### Author :black_nib:
 #### Joy Wanjiru

-I am a data science enthusiast and a software engineering student at ALX and I love working with Python especially because of it's vast pool of libraries for scientific computing
+I am a data science enthusiast and a software engineer and I love working with Python especially because of it's vast pool of libraries for scientific computing